 Nominating and Corporate Governance Committee.
 Currently, the Nominating and Corporate Governance Committee is comprised of Mr. O'Sullivan (Chairman), Dr. Ekman and Ms. Peterson.
 The Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to become members of the Board, consistent with criteria approved by the Board.
-The Nominating and Corporate Governance Committee also develops and implements policies and processes regarding corporate governance matters, assesses Board membership needs and acts as the Company's nominating committee by reviewing potential director nominees and recommending nominees to the Board.
-The Nominating and Corporate Governance Committee charter is available on our website at www.amarincorp.com.
+The Nominating and Corporate Governance Committee also develops and implements policies and processes regarding corporate governance matters, assesses Board membership needs and acts as the Company's nominating and Corporate Governance Committee charter is available on our website at www.amarincorp.com.
 The Nominating and Corporate Governance Committee met by teleconference one time during our 2014 fiscal year.
-All members of the Nominating and Corporate Governance Committee satisfy the current NASDAQ independence standards.
+All members of the Nominating and Corporate Governance Committee Governance Committee met by teleconference committee satisfy the current NASDAQ independence standards.